Covalent organic framework: History

-While at University of Michigan, Omar M. Yaghi (currently at UC Berkeley) and Adrien P Cote published the first paper of COFs in 2005, reporting a series of 2D COFs.
+While at the University of Michigan, Omar M. Yaghi (currently at UC Berkeley) and Adrien P Cote published the first paper of COFs in 2005, reporting a series of 2D COFs.
 They reported the design and successful synthesis of COFs by condensation reactions of phenyl diboronic acid (C_{6}H_{4}[B(OH)_{2}]_{2}) and hexahydroxytriphenylene (C_{18}H_{6}(OH)_{6}).
 Powder X-ray diffraction studies of the highly crystalline products having empirical formulas (C_{3}H_{2}BO)_{6}·(C_{9}H_{12})_{1} (COF-1) and C_{9}H_{4}BO_{2} (COF-5) revealed 2-dimensional expanded porous graphitic layers that have either staggered conformation (COF-1) or eclipsed conformation (COF-5).
 Their crystal structures are entirely held by strong bonds between B, C, and O atoms to form rigid porous architectures with pore sizes ranging from 7 to 27 angstroms.
 COF-1 and COF-5 exhibit high thermal stability (to temperatures up to 500 to 600 °C), permanent porosity, and high surface areas (711 and 1590 square meters per gram, respectively).

 The synthesis of 3D COFs has been hindered by longstanding practical and conceptual challenges until it was first achieved in 2007 by Omar M. Yaghi and colleagues, which received the Newcomb Cleveland Prize.
 The research team synthesized and designed the first 3D-COF ever; COF-103 and COF-108, helping unleash this new field.
 Unlike 0D and 1D systems, which are soluble, the insolubility of 2D and 3D structures precludes the use of stepwise synthesis, making their isolation in crystalline form very difficult.
 This first challenge, however, was overcome by judiciously choosing building blocks and using reversible condensation reactions to crystallize COFs.

 Structure

-Porous crystalline solids consist of secondary building units (SBUs) which assemble to form a periodic and porous framework.
-An almost infinite number of frameworks can be formed through various SBU combinations leading to unique material properties for applications in separations, storage, and heterogeneous catalysis.
+Porous crystalline solids consist of secondary building units (SBUs), which assemble to form a periodic and porous framework.
+An almost infinite number of frameworks can be formed through various SBU combinations, leading to unique material properties for applications in separations, storage, and heterogeneous catalysis.

 Types of porous crystalline solids include zeolites, metal-organic frameworks (MOFs), and covalent organic frameworks (COFs).
 Zeolites are microporous, aluminosilicate minerals commonly used as commercial adsorbents.
 MOFs are a class of porous polymeric material, consisting of metal ions linked together by organic bridging ligands and are a new development on the interface between molecular coordination chemistry and materials science.

-COFs are another class of porous polymeric materials, consisting of porous, crystalline, covalent bonds that usually have rigid structures, exceptional thermal stabilities (to temperatures up to 600 °C), are stable in water and low densities.
+COFs are another class of porous polymeric materials, consisting of porous, crystalline, covalent bonds that usually have rigid structures, exceptional thermal stabilities (to temperatures up to 600 °C), are stable in water, and have low densities.
 They exhibit permanent porosity with specific surface areas surpassing those of well-known zeolites and porous silicates.